-Part A provides an overview of performance assessment, explains the broad philosophy behind assessment approaches taken throughout the Performance Assessment series, and contains specific formulae and reporting standards.
+Part A: An Introduction to Performance Assessment Part A provides an overview of performance assessment, explains the broad philosophy behind assessment approaches taken throughout the Performance Assessment series, and contains specific formulae and reporting standards.

 Part B relates to all system types.
 It contains recommendations for checks to ensure compliance with regulations, rules and consent conditions, safe effective operation of water supply systems.